-5.111.
+- 5.112.
 Medical devices should be used as described by the manufacturer in their instructions.
-However, if (for example clinical reasons) the organisation requires to use the device in any other way, this is considered to be 'off-label' use.
-Without the manufacturer's approval, use of the device will be at the user own risk and the user or the organisation could become liable for civil claims for damages from injured patients or their families if something goes wrong with the device and/ or an adverse

-- event occurs.
-Patient must be informed during the consent procedure and a note made on their records that a medical device is used off-label. - 5.112.
-There are various reasons for off-label use for example, using an existing medical device for a different purpose than it is designed for, modifying a medical device for a new purpose different from original design intention or using a product that is not UKCA/ CE marked as a medical device for a medical purpose. - 5.113.
+However, if (for example clinical reasons) the organisation requires to use the device in any other way, this is considered to be 'off-label' use (see ref 153).
+Without the manufacturer's approval, use of the device will be at the user own risk and the user or the organisation could become liable for civil claims for damages from injured patients or their families if something goes wrong with the device and/ or an adverse event occurs.
+Patient must be informed during the consent procedure and a note made on their records that a medical device is used off-label. - 5.113.
+There are various reasons for off-label use for example, using an existing medical device for a different purpose than it is designed for, modifying a medical device for a new purpose different from original design intention. - 5.114.
 A detailed and formal risk assessment must be carried out by an authorised person and documented, specifying the reasons why the manufacturer's instructions were not followed and what control measures had been put in place to maintain safety standards.
-The risk assessment must be reviewed as and when required for example, any changes to process or impact on patient with a minimal being an annual review. - 5.114.
-In relation to risk assessment under The Management of Health and Safety at Work Regulations 1999 (see ref 103), the HSE state that a Competent Person (see ref 158) is someone who has sufficient training and experience or knowledge and other qualities that allow them to assess or assist staff properly.
+The risk assessment must be reviewed as and when required for example, any changes to process or impact on patient with a minimal being an annual review.

+- 5.115.
+In relation to risk assessment under The Management of Health and Safety at Work Regulations 1999 (see ref 99), the HSE state that a Competent Person (see ref 154) is someone who has sufficient training and experience or knowledge and other qualities that allow them to assess or assist staff properly.
 The level of competence required will depend on the complexity of the situation and the particular need.
-In risk assessments relating to off-label use of medical devices, any such risk assessments must have the approval of the appropriate local governance group for example clinical governance group and/ or the Medical Device Equipment Management Group. - 5.115.
-For clarity, it should be noted that health and safety related legislation (see ref 159) is also applicable to employers providing equipment (including devices) for use in the workplace.
+In risk assessments relating to off-label use of medical devices, any such risk assessments must have the approval of the appropriate local governance group for example clinical governance group and/ or the Medical Device Equipment Management Group. - 5.116.
+For clarity, it should be noted that health and safety related legislation and guidance (see ref 155) is also applicable to employers providing equipment (including devices) for use in the workplace.

-- MHRA Guide (see ref 160) - HSE Management of health and safety at work (see ref 161)
+- MHRA Guide (see ref 153) - HSE Management of health and safety at work (see ref 156)